 Job To Be Done, or JTBD, is a client-centric product development framework.
 It aims to study user needs as thoroughly as feasible and allows you to prioritize product features and other tech solutions following customer demands.

 Opportunity Solution Tree

 This framework is handy at the product discovery stage.
 Such a method is implemented as a diagram with the goals you want to achieve during software development.
 First, you describe the opportunities and devise solutions for their implementation.

 Software Product Development Trends

 Are you still in the process of forming a vision for your digital product?
-Then it will be helpful to learn about the latest trends in software development, which you can leverage to create a cutting-edge product.
+Then it will be helpful to learn about the latest trends in software development for startups, which you can leverage to create a cutting-edge product.

 The latest trends in software development that are worth paying attention to are as follows: